The Gentle Falcon: Plot summary

 Isabella Clinton is the daughter and only child of a French noblewoman, from the House of Valois, and an English soldier.
 With her father dead, she is heir to his estate but prefers working in the fields to learning to be a proper noblewoman.
 This is made clear from her sharp tongue and blunt way of speaking.

 After the death of her father, it seems that the Black Prince has forgotten Isabella and her mother.
 It is quite a long time before Isabella is finally summoned to court by King Richard – and when she finally is, it is to be companion to her young kinswoman, Isabella of the House of Valois, Madame of France and soon to be Queen of England.

-It is through Isabella Clinton's eyes that we see the love Isabella of France develops for King Richard.
-Although only seven years old at her first appearance, the Queen shows maturity for her age – but what happens to her throughout the book causes her great sorrow, even though she does not show it on the outside.
+We see the love that Queen Isabella develops for King Richard through her companion's eyes.
+Although the queen is a mature seven-year-old at her first appearance, what happens to her throughout the story causes her great sorrow (even though she does not show it on the outside).